 First, measure the total number of served ad impressions.
 Then, divide it by 1000.
 Now, divide the budget of your digital advertising campaign by that number.

-Advertising CPM: how it is different from CPC and CPA
+CPM and other pricing methods: how it is different from CPC and CPA

-Cost per completed view implies that users should watch the online video ad till the end (entirely), only in this case it will be counted as completed.
+Cost per completed view implies that users should watch the online video ad till the end (entirely); only in this case, it will be counted as completed.

 CPT advertising: what's this?

 It is just another way to call this model (cost per thousand vs. cost per mille).
 Thus these two notions are interchangeable; these two are the same model used for measuring ad spending.

 CPC and CPA pricing models stand for cost per click and cost per acquisition respectively.
-Normally with CPC an advertiser or a marketer pays only for the number of clicks that the ad managed to generate.
+Typically with CPC, an advertiser or marketer pays only for the number of clicks the ad generates.

 Benefits of CPM in advertising for publishers and developers

-CPM is preferable by publishers as with this online advertising model they don't risk anything; ad revenue is counted after each ad serving.
+CPM is preferable by publishers as with this online advertising model, they don't risk anything; ad revenue is counted after each ad serving.

 - No additional efforts